brieucdegoussencourt/Restaurant-2.0/README.md

 WORK IN PROGRESS

-Works fine on local but when eployed on Heroku php is not recognised.
+Works fine locally but when deployed on Heroku php is not recognised.